 - family members, such as a spouse, domestic partner, sibling or step-sibling;

-- an experienced driver who holds a full licence (the same as a supervisory driver);
+- has an experienced driver who holds a full licence sitting beside them and is able to provide instruction;

 - Tasmania Police or emergency services workers that are driving in the course of their duties;